 Best Trails in Pico

 Pico offers hikers 15 trails in total — each filled with endless and exceptional beauty.
-Among our favourite hikes among these Pico walking adventures include: Criação Velha vineyards hiking trail, Mistérios do Sul do Pico Trail and Ponta da Ilha Trail.
+Among our favorite hikes among these Pico walking adventures include: the Criação Velha Vineyards hiking trail, Mistérios do Sul do Pico Trail, and Ponta da Ilha Trail.

 But no best trails list would be complete without mentioning the most famous Pico trek: Pico Mountain Trail.
 A fun fact you may not know is that Pico’s mountain is actually Portugal’s highest point, towering tall at 2.351 meters.
-Its height causes it to stand out in the middle of everything, and the peak itself is so beautiful that it draws every eye, even those from neighbouring islands!
-You could safely say that Pico mountain is the symbol of the island, and an awe-inspiring one that commands attention!
+Its height causes it to stand out in the middle of everything, and the peak itself is so beautiful that it draws every eye, even those from neighboring islands!
+You could safely say that Pico Mountain is the symbol of the island and an awe-inspiring one that commands attention!

 What to Pack for Your Azores Hiking Adventure

 To ensure you have the best hiking in the Azores experience, the most important thing to do is come prepared.
 Here’s a short, helpful list of what to pack for your Faial hiking adventure:

 - Comfortable clothes, weatherproof coat, and hiking boots;